It's a Disaster: Plot

 Four couples gather for a regular brunch which, over the years, has devolved into a gathering fraught with tension and awkwardness.
 One guest (Glenn) is meeting the others for the first time, on his third date with Tracey, the notoriously picky doctor in the group.
 As they settle into the afternoon (awaiting an "always late" fifth couple, Jenny and Gordon), they get to know the new member of the group and catch up on old times.
 When the men excuse themselves to watch football, they discover the TV, Internet, and landline phones are down.
 When the host, Pete, accuses his wife Emma of not paying the bills, their upcoming divorce is revealed to the guests.

 After a neighbor, Hal, appears in a hazardous materials suit with news of dirty bombs exploding in major U.S. cities, including one 12 miles downtown from them, the couples begin to accept that a disaster has occurred.
 They split up to search the house for emergency supplies and air seal it with duct tape.
-Throughout the hunt, revelations of affairs between both hosts and two guests, Buck and Lexi, are made, as are rejected sexual advances by the swinger couple toward Glenn who rebuffs them.
+Throughout the hunt, revelations of affairs arise between both hosts and another couple, Buck and Lexi, as are rejected sexual advances by the swinger couple toward Glenn, who rebuffs them.

 Through a shower radio, they hear an automated public advisory that the bombs contained the VX nerve poison.
 The chemistry teacher, Hedy, in the group understands that because the attacks were chemical, only hours remain before a gruesome death for them all.
 After going into a trancelike shock, she breaks her silence by asking for Scotch.
 She later mixes up a batch of "poor man's ecstasy" from what she raided from a medicine cabinet, has an epiphany and calls off her six-year engagement to Shane.
 Her spirits lifted, she champions a musical session/"dance party" in the living room, accompanied by Lexi and Buck.